 Although Charlemagne had laid the foundations of the Holy Roman Empire during his life, it was during Otto I’s reign in the 10th century that the Empire was firmly established on long-lasting foundations.
 Otto I was originally the king of the Germans who ascended to the position of the Holy Roman Emperor in 962 after he was crowned by Pope John XII.

-He was notable for his evasive attitude towards the Fifth and Sixth Crusades, an attitude which contributed significantly to the Christian losses in the Holy Land.
-He famously wore a robe with Arabic congratulatory inscription at his coronation and was generally considered a religious sceptic.
+He was notable for his evasive attitude towards the Fifth and Sixth Crusades, an attitude that contributed significantly to the Christian losses in the Holy Land.
+He famously wore a robe with an Arabic congratulatory inscription at his coronation and was generally considered a religious skeptic.
 He also actively promoted arts and literature throughout his reign.